Vines

 Perennial

 This is not one species — it is the vertical layer in a food forest.
-Vines turn fence lines, trellises, and young trees (carefully) into production space: passionfruit, grapes, yams, beans, and gourds all climb somewhere. subtropical and tropical Americas gets brutal sun and sudden downpours, so trellis engineering matters as much as the plant list. ☀️💧 Sun and Water: - Match each vine: fruiting passionfruit wants sun; some yams tolerate shade. - Heavy feeders need fertile soil and mulch; drought-tough natives need less fuss. - Never let a woody vine girdle a support tree — manage or regret. ✂️ Propagation: - Species-dependent: seeds, tubers, hardwood cuttings, layering. - Install trellis first; scrambling chaos without structure is how sheds learn to fly.
+Vines turn fence lines, trellises, and young trees (carefully) into production space: passionfruit, grapes, yams, beans, and gourds all climb somewhere. subtropical and tropical Americas gets brutal sun and sudden downpours, so trellis engineering matters as much as the plant list.
+Match each vine: fruiting passionfruit wants sun; some yams tolerate shade.
+Heavy feeders need fertile soil and mulch; drought-tough natives need less fuss.
+Never let a woody vine girdle a support tree — manage or regret.
+Species-dependent: seeds, tubers, hardwood cuttings, layering.
+Install trellis first; scrambling chaos without structure is how sheds learn to fly.
 PermieBro voice: if it is only ornamental ivy, you skipped lunch money on the vertical real estate.
+Fruiting vines: pick on flavor markers for each species -- color lies more often than smell.
+Leaf and shoot vines: harvest tips during active growth; pause hard cuts during extreme heat or drought stress.
+Mulch vines after major pruning so roots stay cool while new laterals form.

 Good Neighbors